OCWC22/RL-stablebaseline-scientist/prd.md

 # Project Plan: Stable Baselines3 RL Algorithm Implementation (PPO, A2C, DQN)

 **Goal:** Implement PPO, A2C, and DQN algorithms using Stable Baselines3 for the CartPole-v1 environment, ensuring research-grade reliability, correctness, and testability through specific code examples and Test-Driven Development (TDD).
+Additionally, implement a Model-Based PPO algorithm with adaptive imagination as described in the pseudocode.

 ## Implementation Status (05-03-2025)